litestar-org/litestar/docs/usage/4-request-data/3-multipart-form-data.md

 Multipart formdata supports complex data including file uploads and nested dictionaries.

 !!! note
-    Starlite uses a dedicated library for parsing multipart data -[starlite-multipart](https://github.com/starlite-api/starlite-multipart), which offers strong performance and supports large file uploads.
+    Starlite uses a dedicated library for parsing multipart data - [starlite-multipart](https://github.com/starlite-api/starlite-multipart), which offers strong performance and supports large file uploads.

-You can access data uploaded using a request with a `multipart/form-data` Content-Type header by specifying it in the `Body` function:
+You can access data uploaded using a request with a [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) Content-Type header by specifying it in the [`Body`][starlite.params.Body] function:

 ```python
 from starlite import Body, RequestEncodingType, post